 About me

-Since we experience and are experienced by others through our bodies, I pay attention to my own bodily experience in the session and may share this, or ask about how you are feeling.
-Sometimes embodied experiences can give us different information to things we have thought about, unlocking new insights or joining up the dots in an unexpected way.
+Since we experience the world and are experienced by others through our bodies, I pay attention to my own embodied experience in the session and may share this with you, or ask about how you are feeling.
+Sometimes our felt sense can give us different information to things we have thought about, unlocking new insights or joining up the dots in an unexpected way.
+By growing your understanding of what you are feeling and experiencing, and how you respond, opportunities may open up to experiment with doing things differently.
+Often clients say that at this point, changes start to take place in other areas of their lives too.

 Training, qualifications & experience

-I am confident working with issues related to race, culture, spirituality and religion.
-I use an anti-oppressive framework in my practice; I believe that the world outside of the therapy room affects who and how we are inside of it, and I invite attention to this in our work.
-In the past I have delivered training on Islamophobia to therapists as part of a collaboration between the Inclusive Mosque initiative and the Radical Therapist Network (RTN), and I am a co-facilitator for RTN's Community Support Circles for people of the global majority.
+I use an anti-oppressive framework in my practice, which means I believe that structural inequalities in the world outside of the therapy room affect who and how we are inside of it, and I invite attention to this in our work.
+I am interested in working with issues related to race, culture and spirituality and religion.
+In the past I have delivered training on Islamophobia to therapists as part of a collaboration between the Inclusive Mosque initiative and the Radical Therapist Network (RTN), and I was a co-facilitator for RTN's Community Support Circles for people of the global majority.

-In my private practice I have worked with clients experiencing a variety of issues including chronic anxiety, loneliness, problems in relationships, persistent low mood, gender identity issues, eating disorders, religious trauma, isolation, racial trauma and others.
 I was awarded a Postgraduate Diploma with distinction in Counselling and Psychotherapy from The University of Brighton and a Foundation Certificate in Humanistic Counselling Skills from the Metanoia Institute, London.
-I am also a registered member of the BACP.
+I am a registered member of the BACP.
+Outside of my work as a therapist, I have an academic background in literature and languages, and work part-time in non-fiction publishing on history and politics.

 Member organisations